Teaching Opportunities at NEISD

 All salary ranges are adopted annually by the Board of Trustees.
 The District ensures salary placement for new hires will be based on verified years of experience according to the Commissioner’s Rules on Creditable Years of Service.
 These ranges should not be used to project salary amounts for subsequent years.

-In addition, teachers and librarians may qualify for the following stipends:
+In addition, teachers may qualify for the following stipends:

 Certification Requirements